Mi5sssss/Mi5sssss.GitHub.io/index.md

 menuorder: 1
 ---
 **Welcome!** I am a PhD candidate in the ECSE Department at Rensselaer Polytechnic Institute, advised by [Tong Zhang](https://sites.ecse.rpi.edu/~tzhang/).
-I earned my BEng in Southern University of Science and Technology.
+I earned my BS in Southern University of Science and Technology.

 My research focuses on optimizing memory architectures, primarily DRAM and SSDs, to enhance hardware performance and software efficiency.
 I explore solutions in data processing and AI, aiming to contribute to more efficient and sustainable computing systems.